 Nirosha has advised a variety of tech companies, from start-ups to large public companies.
 She is a senior advisor at Rockhold Education and serves on the Board of Trustees at the Ingenium Schools.
 Her two daughters, ages 4 and 6, inspired her to start Coding for Treasure – a place to sustain and nurture their budding interest in science and technology in an engaging and fun way!
 She is happy to report that robots now regularly appear at her daughters’ dress up time, alongside fancy princesses.

-Leslie is currently working on her degree in Computer Science, and is planning to pursue a career in software development.
+Leslie is currently working on her degree in Computer Science at Cal Poly Pomona, and is planning to pursue a career in software development.
 During her free time, she loves attending concerts, playing with her two dogs and visiting museums.
 She hopes to one day travel the world, especially south and central America, to spread knowledge of technology and computer science.
 She loves teaching kids to code!